PlaceholderAPI/PlaceholderAPI/docs/users/placeholder-list/minecraft.md

 # Minecraft

-This is a list of all available placeholders for the Minecraft Version of PlaceholderAPI.
+This is a list of all available placeholders for the Minecraft version of PlaceholderAPI.
 For the Hytale version, visit [this page](hytale.md).

 A download-command may be found in the infobox located below the title of the Expansion.